British Cockapoo Society

 The two dogs may tend to focus on each other to the detriment of their socialising with other dogs.
 They dont want to mix, play in a friendly manner, or have other dogs near.
 This can lead to issues when they are taken for a walk and other dogs come near.
 The litter-mates may react in an aggressive manner to the strange dog or not understand the new dog's behaviour.

-They may also see strange dogs as a threat to the sibling relationship and may chase or attack new dogs.
 If one of the pups is a bit of a bully to his litter sibling, their behaviour may be tolerated by a mild mannered litter-mate, but if he displays bad behaviour to a strange dog it can have a totally different response.
 Doggy behaviour is important and the skills need to be learned!

 As they get older one may feel the need to make themselves dominant within their relationship.
 One may be milder and the other more dominant pup will try and keep the milder pup in its place.
 This can lead to aggression being displayed, and in some cases constant fighting can occur, with dogs becoming injured in the process